JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 the impossibility of translating anything articulated into impactful, actionable, and meaningfully measurable implementations.
 If this document came from any organization other than NIH it might be ignored.
-Instead, the awesome weight of NIH recommendations - which imply an equally awesome obligation to the community for productive criticism -  invites the plausible scenario that many investigators (within and outside of NIH) will be guided by an incomplete, inaccurate, and dangerously misguided document.
+Instead, the awesome weight of NIH recommendations - which demand an equally awesome obligation to the community for productive criticism -  invites the plausible scenario that many investigators (within and outside of NIH) will be guided by an incomplete, inaccurate, and dangerously misguided document.
+While the tone of this document is necessarily blunt (far more so than if feedback was back to an individual investigator), it is with the belief that NIH does not simply want feedback that says what it wants to hear - the NIH mission is too important for these criticisms to go unheard.

 To conclude that the SPDS is fundamentally flawed, consider these representative metrics copied verbatim from the document: